 Valmar Lacroma Hotel

 Set in Dubrovnik’s green oasis of Babin kuk peninsula, surrounded by pine tree forests and soothing white pebble beaches, hotel Valamar lacroma Dubrovnik is renowned for its intelligent fusion of nature and modern services.
-With largest conference facilities in the area, expert staff, memorable and soulful gastronomic experiences in its fine dining Langusto restaurant, and abundance of activities, this hotel sets the standard for MICE hospitality.
+With the largest conference facilities in the area, expert staff, memorable and soulful gastronomic experiences in its fine dining Langusto restaurant, and abundance of activities, this hotel sets the standard for MICE hospitality.